Representative Office of Northern Cyprus to the United States: Ranking diplomats

 Hilmi Akil serves as the current de facto TRNC Ambassador (officially regarded as the Washington D.C.
 Representative of the Turkish Cypriot Community).
 He succeeded Osman Ertuğ, who served as the TRNC representative from 2002 to 2007.
 Kemal Gökeri serves as the current de facto TRNC Chief of Mission (officially regarded as the Representative of the Turkish Cypriot Community in New York City), succeeding Reşat Çağlar in January 2007.
 Although, TRNC Ambassadors to the USA have no recognition of their TRNC diplomatic passports, TRNC Diplomats also hold Republic of Turkey diplomatic passports and have the status of Ambassador Extraordinary and Plenipotentiary of the Republic of Turkey due to bilateral arrangements between the TRNC and Turkey.

 Legal action

-An American attorney, Athan Tsimpedes, filed a lawsuit against the representative office in 2010, claiming that it operated as a commercial enterprise and sold stolen stolen properties owned by British citizens.
+An American attorney, Athan Tsimpedes, filed a lawsuit against the representative office in 2010, claiming that it operated as a commercial enterprise and sold stolen properties owned by British citizens.
 The lawsuit, Toumazou v.
 Republic of Turkey, was dismissed in 2014 for lack of jurisdiction.